Fractional entropy of multichannel Kondo systems from conductance-charge relations

 This result also coincides with that obtained from Eq.~(\ref{eq:deltas}) using $dN_\text{CB}/dT$.
 Note that $\Delta S_\text{CB}\rightarrow\log 2$ as $T\rightarrow 0$, corresponding to the unscreened two-fold charge degeneracy of the dot in the CB regime.

 We now utilize experimental data for the CB conductance \cite{iftikhar2015two} and Eqs.~(\ref{eq:deltas}), (\ref{eq:dNdTCB}) to obtain an estimate for $\Delta S_\text{CB}$ in the experimental setting of the charge-Kondo device.
 The results are plotted in Fig.~\ref{fig:CB2CK}(b), comparing with Eq.~(\ref{eq:deltaSCB}) (line).
 The agreement is good at higher temperatures as expected, although experimental noise around the low-conductance signal in the CB regime naturally introduces errors.
 At lower temperatures, deviations due to Kondo renormalization are observed.
 To capture the behavior in the Kondo regime, one must use a more sophisticated theory to obtain the full conductance-charge relation.
+While the theoretical curve displays a decay of $\Delta S_\text{CB}$ to zero for temperature exceeding the charging energy, the present experimental data is restricted to temperatures up to $55$mK which is well below $E_C$.
 In the following we do this analytically for 2CK and numerically for 3CK.

 \emph{Entropy and conductance-charge relation for 2CK.--} We consider now the 2CK case with $\tau_1 = \tau_2 \equiv \tau$ and $T\ll T_{\rm K}$ (large $\tau$ regime).
 A new energy scale is generated by gate-voltage detuning, $T^*= T^*_{{\rm{M}}} \cos^2(\pi N_g)$, with $ T^*_{{\rm{M}}}= 8e^{\bf C} E_C (1-\tau)/\pi^2$ (and $\bf C$ the Euler constant).
 The NFL phase is stabilized for $T^*\ll T\ll T_K$, while for $T\ll T^*$ the system is in the zero-entropy, FL state -- see Fig.~\ref{fig:CB2CK}(c).
 Thus, a fractional entropy change is expected along the red arrow, corresponding to the crossover between FL and NFL states.
 The model can be mapped to a resonant Majorana tunneling model~\cite{emery1992mapping,furusaki1995theory,SM}; this analytic solution allows us to obtain $dN/dT$ as well as the relation between $dN/dT$ and $G$ at large $\tau$: